-During the year the Academy submitted an application to become a Multi Academy Trust with final EFA ratification taking place in September 2016.
-As such the structure of the Trust has changed for the new academic year commencing September 2016.
+IThe Academy converted to a Multi Academy Trust in September 2016.
+As such the structure of the Trust changed for the academic year commencing September 2016.

 Policies and Procedures Adopted for the Induction and Training of Trustees

 The Academy has a Trustee Recruitment, Induction and Training process available from the Clerk to the Trustees.